Judge declares mistrial in Avenatti case; disgraced lawyer wins weeks of delay

 The California case is the most serious of the three, with charges of wire, tax and bank fraud.
 Prosecutors say he siphoned millions of dollars from settlements he won for clients.

+The current trial, already 25 days old, was on the wire fraud charges.

+Avenatti is arguing to jurors that case comes down to how he calculated what he was owed from the settlements he won for clients.

-Avenatti said the government possessed financial documents it seized from Avenatti’s law firm, Eagan Avenatti LLP, that were never turned over to the defense.
-He argued that was a violation of fair trial procedure, and Judge Selna agreed.
+He said the government possessed financial documents it seized from his law firm, Eagan Avenatti LLP, that were never turned over to the defense.
+He argued that was a violation of fair trial procedure regarding exculpatory evidence, and Judge Selna agreed.

-Avenatti said the files could help him contradict some of the government’s witnesses’ testimony.
+Avenatti said he believed the files could help him contradict some of the government’s witnesses’ testimony.

-Prosecutors said in a filing they believed the documents had all been produced.
+Prosecutors said they believed they had turned over all the information in their possession and argued Avenatti had access to the servers anyway.

+Avenatti, who is representing himself, has been exceptionally aggressive in his arguments of unfair treatment by prosecutors.

 Sign up for Daily Newsletters